 However, some students will actually try to take fish, lizards, gerbils, or a similar animal to their dorm.
 These also tend to be prohibited.
 Even if they’re easier to hide, it’s not worth the risk—especially with room inspections or maintenance.
 It’s best to not take on any pet care or bring any furry or scaly loved ones from home when you’re moving into your dorm.

-If you really want to / need to have your pet, look into which colleges allow animals in the dorms.
+If you really want to / need to have your pet, look into pet friendly colleges that allow animals in the dorms.

 All of Your Items